-Possible places to contact before-hand and make arrangements to take your pet(s) in the event of an evacuation include:
+Possible places to contact before hand and make arrangements to take your pet(s) in the event of an evacuation include:

 - Hotels that accept animals during emergencies

-- Boarding Facilities
+- Boarding facilities

-- Veterinary Clinics or Hospital
+- · Veterinary clinics or hospital

-- Family members, friends or neighbors
+- · Family members, friends or neighbours

-- Consider a 'buddy system' where you plan with neighbors, family or friends to make sure that someone can evacuate your pet(s) if you are unable to do so.
-Designate a specific location in your neighborhood or further away where you will meet in the event of an emergency.
+- Consider a "buddy system" where you plan

+with neighbours, family or friends to make

+sure that someone can evacuate your

+pet(s) is you are unable to do so.
+Designate

+a specific location in your neighbourhood

+or further away where you will meet in the

+event of an emergency.